nalves599/bling-bank-sirs-project/REPORT.md

 The gateway network works also as a NAT (Network Address Translation) and a firewall.

-// TODO
-The firewall is configured to only allow the public network to send tcp requests to the private network through ...
+The firewall is configured to only allow the public network to send tcp requests to the private network through port 3306

+`iptables -A FORWARD -p tcp -i eth2 -s 10.69.2.2 -d 10.69.1.2 --dport 3306 -j ACCEPT`

 All other traffic to the private network is dropped.

 `iptables -A FORWARD -m conntrack --ctstate UNTRACKED -d 10.69.1.0/24 -j DROP`

-The public network has the ip address of 10.69.2.0/24 //TODO:
+The public network has the ip address of 10.69.2.0/24

+In the public newtork web/backend server.

 The private network has the ip address of 10.69.1.0/24